syncfusion-content/blazor-docs/blazor/chart/chart-sorting.md

 # Sorting in Blazor Chart Component

-Sorting enables you to sort data in the **Ascending** or **Descending** order.
-To sort the chart based on the Y-axis value, set 'Y' to the [PropertyName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_PropertyName) property.
+Sorting enables you to sort data in ascending or descending order.
+To sort the chart based on the y-axis value, set **Y** to the [PropertyName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_PropertyName) property.

 ```cshtml